Frequently asked questions

 What can I expect from the psychologist?

-After submitting an enquiry form (please see the 'contact' page) or leaving a telephone message, one of our clinical psychologists will make contact with you.
+After submitting an enquiry form (please see the 'contact' page), one of our team will make contact with you.
 We may provide answers to your queries, or enquire a little more about the issues and your hopes/expectations.
-You may then choose to arrange an intial assessment appointment.
-You will be sent a brief questionnaire prior to the initial appointment to help the clinical psychologist prepare for the session and gather essential contact information.
+You may then choose to arrange an initial assessment appointment.
+You will be sent a brief questionnaire prior to the initial appointment to help the clinician prepare for the session and gather essential contact information.

 What happens at the first appointment?